JulianOstmo/connect-4-a-team/docs/BACKLOG.md

 THEN they choose a position
 AND place their disc on the grid
 AND then the turn alternates to Player 2
-AND the game displays that 'Player 2 has a turn'
 ```

 ### UAT2.2 - Player 2 takes their turn with one disc already on the grid ⚠